Federal Legislation Clinic

 This Clinic focuses on the ways in which practice in and before Congress and the Executive Branch is unlike practice before Article III courts.Congressional and administrative legal processes produce law and policy under very different rules and procedures.Decision-makers are sometimes non-lawyers.Advocacy, briefings, and other activities often occur under timelines far shorter than a typical court filing deadline or oral argument, and sometimes in unstructured and informal settings.Participants must think through what the law could or should be, not just what it is or was at the time a case or controversy arose.Legislative lawyers must be creative problem-solvers with diverse tool boxes of lawyering skills.

 The Clinic trains students to analyze fully the legal, process, policy, political, and personality (LP4) aspects of their client's or principal's options, preferences, and obligations.Students learn to write and speak both precisely and concisely.The Clinic also emphasizes self-reflective lawyering, and practicing with integrity despite serious pressures of time, personality, and consequence.While the Clinic focuses on training legislative lawyers, many of the skills honed in the Clinic are transferable and useful in any practice environment.

 The Clinic's Dual Mission

 We undertake projects that advance the public interest and provide quality representation to our non-profit clients.
-We provide Georgetown law students with the training, supervision, and field experience necessary for them to become effective in advocacy to or practice within the federal Legislative and Executive Branches.
+At the same time, we provide Georgetown law students with the training, supervision, and field experience necessary for them to become effective in advocacy to or practice within the federal Legislative and Executive Branches.